datawire/ambassador-docs/docs/emissary/pre-release/topics/running/running.md

 $productName$ uses some TCP ports in the range 8000-8499 internally, as well as port 8877.
 Third-party software integrating with $productName$ should not use ports in this range on the $productName$ pod.

-## $productName$ update checks (Scout)
+## $productName$ usage telemetry (Scout)

-$productName$ integrates Scout, a service that periodically checks with Datawire servers to advise of available updates.
-Scout also sends anonymized usage data and the $productName$ version.
+$productName$ integrates Scout, a service that periodically checks with Ambassador Labs servers to send anonymized usage data and the $productName$ version.
 This information is important to us as we prioritize test coverage, bug fixes, and feature development.
 Note that $productName$ will run regardless of the status of Scout (i.e., our uptime has zero impact on your uptime.)

-We do not recommend you disable Scout, since we use this mechanism to notify users of new releases (including critical fixes and security issues).
+We do not recommend you disable Scout.
 This check can be disabled by setting the environment variable `SCOUT_DISABLE` to `1` in your $productName$ deployment.

 Each $productName$ installation generates a unique cluster ID based on the UID of its Kubernetes namespace and its $productName$ ID: the resulting cluster ID is a UUID which cannot be used to reveal the namespace name nor $productName$ ID itself. $productName$ needs RBAC permission to get namespaces for this purpose, as shown in the default YAML files provided by Datawire; if not granted this permission it will generate a UUID based only on the $productName$ ID.
 To disable cluster ID generation entirely, set the environment variable `AMBASSADOR_CLUSTER_ID` to a UUID that will be used for the cluster ID.